rishiiiidha/MemoryMatchGame/README.md

 ## How to Play

-1. Click on two cards to flip them over and reveal their content.
+1. Click on two cards to flip them over and reveal their cartoon sticker content.
-2. Try to match two cards with the same content.
+2. Try to match two cards with the same cartoon sticker.
 3. Continue flipping and matching until all pairs are found.
-4. After matching all pairs, the cards will shuffle, and you can play again.
+4. After matching all pairs, the cartoon stickers will shuffle, and you can play again.